41 Chinese Video Resources for Learning Real-world Conversation at Any Level

 Now, that’s some dedication if you put in the work to get actual law enforcement involved for a skit!

-With a casual take on learning, Jesse’s vlogs are highly emotive and hilarious, with laughter in every clip.
+With a casual take on learning, Jessie’s vlogs are highly emotive and hilarious, with laughter in every clip.

 Some of her videos have Cantonese language tips alongside Mandarin ones!